-Sustainability Risks and opportunities are at the core of the Fund's strategy.
-As stated above, the Investment Manager uses its MoRE Model to attribute Resource Efficiency Factor Scores to each company within the Fund's investment universe.
+Sustainability Risks and opportunities are at the core of the Sub-Fund's strategy.
+As stated above, the Investment Manager uses its MoRE Model to attribute Resource Efficiency Factor Scores to each company within the Sub-Fund's investment universe.
 This allows the Investment Manager to select resource efficient public companies for investment.
-By gaining exposure to such resource efficient public companies, the Investment Manager seeks to reduce Sustainability Risks to the Fund.
+By gaining exposure to such resource efficient public companies, the Investment Manager seeks to reduce Sustainability Risks to the Sub-Fund.

 The Investment Manager's investment thesis is that companies that derive greater economic value relative to their natural resource consumption will be rewarded by the market over the long-term.
 It believes the Resource Efficiency Factor Scores allow it to identify target companies who have best adapted their businesses to future Sustainability Risks and which will financially thrive relative to their same sector peers.
-The results of the assessment of the likely impact of Sustainability Risks on the returns of the Fund indicate that the impact on returns will be low.
+The results of the assessment of the likely impact of Sustainability Risks on the returns of the Sub-Fund indicate that the impact on returns will be low

-Information about the environmental characteristics that the Fund promotes is available in Annex I hereto.
+Information about the environmental characteristics that the Sub-Fund promotes is available in Annex I hereto.

-Osmosis Developed Core Equity Fossil Fuel Transition Fund (the "Fund")
+Osmosis Developed Core Equity Fossil Fuel Transition (CCF) Fund (the "Sub-Fund")

-(a sub-fund of Osmosis ICAV (the "ICAV"), an open-ended umbrella type Irish collective asset-management vehicle with limited liability and with segregated liability between sub-funds authorised by the Central Bank of Ireland on 7 April 2017 as a UCITS pursuant to the UCITS Regulations
+(a sub-fund of Osmosis UCITS CCF (the "Fund"), an open-ended umbrella common contractual fund with segregated liability between sub-funds authorised and regulated by the Central Bank of Ireland as a UCITS pursuant to the UCITS Regulations)